John 15:1-17 · John · Updated April 25, 2026

 Interpretation and theological stakes

 In contrast, the Reformed Protestant interpretation focuses on faith alone as the primary means of abiding in Christ.
 This view emphasizes that faith is the foundation of the believer's connection to Jesus, with good works being a natural outcome rather than a requirement.
 The phrase "without me ye can do nothing" (15:5) is interpreted to mean that faith in Jesus is the sole source of spiritual vitality.
 The Reformed tradition sees the command to love one another (15:12) as a fruit of faith, not a means to earn it.
-This perspective underscores the belief that the relationship with Christ is initiated and sustained by faith, with love and good works flowing naturally from this faith.
+This perspective emphasizes the belief that the relationship with Christ is initiated and sustained by faith, with love and good works flowing naturally from this faith.

 Continue reading with a Scholar plan